Most Viewed

 "Not so 'ard, Tom--not so 'ard.
 The missus 'as went 'orf on a hunger

-stroike and me butcher's bills is cut in arf!"
+stroike and me butcher's bills is c

 I'd hate t' be married t' a suffragette an' have t' eat Battle Creek